 - 98% of questionnaire respondents wanted the Neighbourhood Plan to maintain existing green and open spaces within the village. - Locality's 'Neighbourhood Planning Local Green Spaces' states that green spaces contribute to quality of place.
-It stresses the need to designate green spaces in Neighbourhood Plans, and to formulate policies to protect them. - Government guidance on planning for local green spaces states that: "It can provide health and recreation benefits to people living and working nearby; have an ecological value and contribute to green infrastructure (see National Planning Policy Framework para.171) as well as being an important part of the landscape and setting of built development, and an important component in the achievement of sustainable development (see National Planning Policy Framework - NPPF (paragraphs 101-103) set the criteria for designating Local Green Spaces. - Local Green Spaces are identified in the table below and shown on Map 10.
+It stresses the need to designate green spaces in Neighbourhood Plans, and to formulate policies to protect them. - Local Green Spaces are identified in the table below and shown on Map 10.

-GREEN SPACES IMPORTANCE TO COMMUNITY

-Churchyard Forms part of the character and setting of a historic area

-Within Conservation Area

-Duck Pond Adds to local amenity

-Provides an attractive setting and outlook

-Within Conservation Area

-Golf Club Supports physical activity
+GREEN SPACES IMPORTANCE TO COMMUNITY Churchyard Forms part of the character and setting of a historic area Within Conservation Area Duck Pond Adds to local amenity Provides an attractive setting and outlook Within Conservation Area Allotments Providing opportunities for growing local food Playground Supports physical activity Football Ground Supports physical activity

-Encourages tourism

-Of ecological importance (eg orchids)